twood02/webtemplate/assignments/a4-dist-sys-blogging.md

 permalink: /assignments/technical-blog-2/
 ---

-> For the final assignemnt you can choose between writing a [technical blog](/assignments/technical-blog-2/) or implementing the [leader election portion](/assignments/raft-election/) of Raft.
+> For the final assignment you can choose between writing a [technical blog](/assignments/technical-blog-2/) or implementing the [leader election portion](/assignments/raft-election/) of Raft.

 In this assignment, you will write a second blog post on a distributed systems topic that interests you.
 This will be similar to the first networking tech blog you did, but there are a few special requirements.